MarinaWyss/are-you-a-cat/README.md

 This pipeline is a simple first pass, and has some major limitations.
 Some things I plan to incorporate in the future include:

 - Model/Training:
   - Currently, I'm training locally (no GPU!) on a small dataset.
-In the future, training should be done in the cloud (i.e. Sagemaker).
+In the future, training should be done in the cloud (i.e. Sagemaker) with more data/maybe for longer.
   - Hyperparameter tuning is ad-hoc and manual.
 ZenML is planning hyperparameter tuning support in the future, so I'll add that once it's available.
   - I haven't done any in-depth model performance work yet (e.g. no error analysis or real experimentation).
+I haven't even tuned the classification cut-off.
   - Model training is slow.
 This may be because I'm using a dinky laptop at the moment, but there may be ways to improve the efficiency of model training.
 - Deployment:
   - Deployment is currently happening locally via MLflow.
 In the future I will migrate this to Seldon or KServe for deployment in a more production-friendly setting.